-Your chinchilla’s diet should consist of commercial pellet food and timothy hay.
+Your chinchilla’s diet should consist of Oxbow pellet food and timothy hay.
 Commercial chinchilla food is a blend of wheat germ, alfalfa, oats, molasses, soybean and corn.
-Two tablespoons of chinchilla food per chinchilla per day is recommended.
 Timothy hay should be offered daily.
-Chinchillas should always have hay available to them, as it is high in fiber and helps to keep the chinchilla’s digestive system functioning properly
+Chinchillas should always have hay available to them, as it is high in fiber and helps to keep the chinchilla’s digestive system functioning properly.

 Treats should be given in moderation, three to four times a week.
-Appropriate treats include raisins, unsalted peanuts, dried or fresh fruit or vegetables, sunflower seeds and commercial chinchilla treats.
+Appropriate treats include dried or fresh fruit or vegetables, sunflower seeds and commercial chinchilla treats.
 If you notice any digestive upset, stop feeding treats and provide fresh hay and water.
 Too many treats, fruits or vegetables may cause diarrhea which can lead to dehydration.
 Chinchillas drink very small amounts of water in general.
-Fresh water should be provided daily, and water bottles should be cleaned frequently to prevent bacterial growth.
+Two water sources should be provided - a water bottle & a bowl should be filled with fresh water daily.
+Water bottles & bowls should be cleaned frequently to prevent bacterial growth.

 Chinchillas use dust baths to keep their fur clean and to remove oil and moisture in their coats.
 Dust should be offered in a dust bath house or in a deep pan.
 Place the bath in the cage once or twice a week, or as often as needed, but do not leave the bath in the cage.
-Constant access may lead to a dry coat.
+Constant access may lead to a dry coat or chinchillas may soil the dust.
 The dust can be reused over and over again and be replaced as depleted.

 Chinchillas shed approximately every 3 months.
-Regular brushing and combing will help to keep the coat clean and shiny and also help to remove any loose fur.
+Although most do not enjoy brushing, regular combing will help to keep the coat clean and shiny and also help to remove any loose fur.